Community Fruit Trees

 Community Fruit Trees are publicly owned and available for everyone to enjoy.
 The goal is to have access to delicious, nutritious fruit.
 We also hope to reduce hunger, improve our natural environment, create a deeper connection to our food, build community, and exercise our independence from the globalized, industrial food system.

 A sign next to the tree invites people to enjoy the fruit.
-Each tree can be found on the map below, brought to you by our friends at fallingfruit.org.
-Just imagine picking fresh berries, apples, plums, peaches, and pears directly off trees and bushes right in your neighborhood!
+Trees can be found on the map below, brought to you by our friends at fallingfruit.org.
+Just imagine picking an abundance of fruit directly from the trees and shrubs right in your neighborhood!

 We are here to help establish Community Fruit Trees in your community!
-For the last five years we have been of service through two programs.
-With our grants program, we provide a grant to selected recipients to purchase the trees from a local nursery as well as basic materials like mulch.
-With our trees by mail program we mail the trees to you through our partner nurseries.
+Since 2018 we have been of service through two programs.
+With our grants program, we provided grants to selected recipients to purchase the trees from local nurseries as well as basic materials like mulch.
+With our trees by mail program we had the trees mailed to our recipients through our partner nurseries.

 For information on how to add your neighborhood’s Community Fruit Trees (whether you are a recipient of our program or not; this is open to all!) to the FallingFruit Map, follow this page for instructions.